The Psychologist believes in the dignity and worth of the individual human being.

 The psychologist in professional practice shows sensible regard for the social codes and moral expectations of the host community.
 It should be recognised that the psychologist's violations of accepted moral and legal standards may involve associated clients, students, or colleagues in damaging personal conflicts, and impugn the psychologist's name and the reputation of the profession.

 Principle 4.
-Mispresentation.
+Misrepresentation

 - The psychologist does not use an affiliation with the Singapore Psychological Society that is not consonant with the stated purposes of the society.

-- Psychologists do not associate themselves with, or permit their names to be used in connection with, any services or products in such a way as to mispresent them, the degree of their responsibility or the nature of their affiliation.
+- Psychologists do not associate themselves with, or permit their names to be used in connection with, any services or products in such a way as to misrepresent them, the degree of their responsibility or the nature of their affiliation.

 Principle 5.
-Public statements
+Public Statements

 Psychologists who supply information to the public either directly or indirectly are expected to show due regard for the limits of present knowledge and exercise modesty and scientific caution in all such statements.